Cuupa/hosts/README.md

 # Contribute

 ## Missing something
-Feel free to open up an issue with the hostname and the category (like advare or scam) you think fit.
+Feel free to open up an issue with the hostname and the category (like 'malware' or 'scam') you think fit.

 ## Your site is blocked
 Please open an issue if you think your site is mistakenly blocked.
 Please provide the url of your site and a statement why your site should be unblocked.